 For one thing, we’re not always aware of our behaviour.
-Especially when it comes to our habits that are automated responses in specific situations.
+Especially when it comes to our habits which are automated responses in specific situations.

 That’s why we may first realise that we e.g. have eaten a lot of candy when reaching for an empty bowl.
-It’s kind of like as if we are on autopilot.
+It’s kind of like as if we are on autopilot mode.

 For another thing, human behavior is not always driven by logic and long-term outcomes.